Graduation day smelled like chalk dust and high-stakes desperation.

 "If I'm so 'strong,'" he said around a mouthful, "how come I still failed?"

-"Because Clone Jutsu sucks," I said promptly.
-"And because no one bothered to teach you a version that matches how your chakra works."
+"Because the Clone Jutsu sucks," I said promptly.
+"And because no one bothered to teach you a version that matches how your energy works."

 He frowned, confused.